b3llyfish/fate-of-byzantium/README.md

 * Base cost of hiring theme troops increased to 150 influence
 * AI will no longer over-estimate an Admin Government's military strength

+#### Government
+* If the DLC 'All Under Heaven' is unavailable then China, Korea and Japan will use Administrative Government (instead of Feudal)

 #### Demand Administrative Governance Interaction
 * Cultures who do not benefit from Admin governments are much less likely to accept
 * Characters who hold King or higher titles will never accept